MichaelWaterfall/software-dev-short-challenge-v0.2/reflection.md

 What have you learned?
 This challenge forced to check up on my regular expression knowledge for the name and email validaiton.
 In order to pass the third test I had to add "{2}" to my nameRegex variable.
+I learnt how to add a new line to mailto in javasscript using

 What would you do differently?
 What I would do differently is